wanq501/DQEF-Net/README.md

 ```

-This project also utilizes the [Det-Fly](https://github.com/wangdongdut/DUT-Anti-UAV) dataset for training and evaluation purposes.
+This project also utilizes the [Det-Fly](https://github.com/wangdongdut/DUT-Anti-UAV) dataset for training and evaluation.

 ```
 @article{Det-Fly,